Vanavani Matriculation Higher Secondary School: Administration

 On account of the close links the school has with IIT, the students of the school have several opportunities of participating in many of the social, cultural and scientific activities taking place in the campus.

 Academics

-The school prepares its students for the Tamil Nadu Matriculation Examination at the end of Standard X. However at XI and XII there is also a choice French.
-It also has a primary school for LKG & UKG and a newly built 'Creche'.
+The school prepares its students for the Tamil Nadu Matriculation Examination at the end of Standard X. However at XI and XII there is also a choice Tamil / French / Sanskrit.
+It also has a primary school & LKG & UKG.

 The school has been part of science and environmental educational programs sponsored by Sun Microsystems and Marriott Hotels and now the school has been rated as number 5 in the city.

-VanFest

-Vanfest or Vanavani Festival is a biennial inter-school event that takes place within the confines of IIT Madras.
-The event is hosted by the outgoing 12th grade students with assistance from the incoming 11th grade students.
-Students from 11th and 12th grades from all over Chennai are invited to attend this event.
-Vanfest used to be one of the highly anticipated festivals in the Chennai school circuit.
-Vanfest is usually held at the Student Activity Center (SAC) of IIT Madras.
-Students compete in various academic, cultural and social events for prizes.